Policing and Public Health

 Children Exposed to Violence and Childhood Trauma

-Police officers are frequently the first responders to situations that pose powerful threats to the safety and well-being of children and families.
-Police are in an ideal position to both identify and initiate the process of recovery for children and families traumatized by violence.
-The IACP and the Childhood Violent Trauma Center at the Child Study Center at the Yale School of Medicine and supported by the Office of Juvenile Justice and Delinquency Prevention (OJJDP), U.S. Department of Justice, have launched training, tools, and resources to increase the capacity of law enforcement to identify and respond to children exposed to violence and childhood trauma.
+Police officers are often the first responders to situations that threaten the safety and well-being of children and families.
+They play a crucial role in identifying and initiating recovery for those traumatized by violence.
+The International Association of Chiefs of Police (IACP), in collaboration with the Childhood Violent Trauma Center at Yale School of Medicine and supported by the Office of Juvenile Justice and Delinquency Prevention (OJJDP), has developed training, tools, and resources to enhance law enforcement's ability to respond to children exposed to violence and trauma.

 Vulnerable Populations